If you have applied through UCAS, you can check the details of your offer using UCAS Track.

 You can get a 2% discount off your annual tuition fees if you pay them in full before the end of Registration Week.

-Further details can be found on our Pre-Arrival website.
+Further details can be found on our fees pages.